-Schema Pro supports 13 different types of schema markup:
+Schema Pro supports 13 different types of schema markups:

 - Local business